groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2018/groupdocs.signature-for-.net-18.2-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.2.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 18.2.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **Introduced Search of Barcode Signatures** in supported Document types.
 Added scope of classes to specify search barcode options.
 Base abstract class **SearchBarcodeOptions** derives base **SearchOptions** and describes properties to specify criteria for Barcode search like encode type, text and text match type.
 For each Document type few inherited classes were added like **PdfSearchBarcodeOptions**, **CellsSearchBarcodeOptions**, **ImagesSearchBarcodeOptions**, **SlidesSearchBarcodeOptions** and **WordsSearchBarcodeOptions**